Benin Elects Lawmakers, With Opposition Allowed To Stand - UrduPoint

 This time, seven political parties -- including three claiming to be in opposition -- were allowed to participate.

-After voting in the morning in the capital Abomey, Defense Minister Fortunet Alain Nouatin called on the population to come out "massively" to vote.
+- 'Everything is fine' - After voting in the morning in the city of Abomey, Defence Minister Fortunet Alain Nouatin called on the population to come out "massively" to vote, saying "all security measures" were in place.

 "We are confident because we are from the presidential movement.
-Everything is fine," said Hamdan Moussa, 22, local representative of the Republican Bloc (BR), a pro-government party.
+Everything is fine," said 22-year-old Hamdan Moussa, a representative of pro-government party the Republican Bloc (BR).

+A civil society electoral platform, which has mobilised more than 700 observers, also reported a low turnout in the morning.

-"People no longer have too much hope, they are afraid of some trickery," said Bawa Alimiyao, 40, in front of a Primary school in Cotonou, where he voted for an opposition party.
+"People no longer have too much hope, they are afraid of some trickery," said Bawa Alimiyao, 40, in front of a Primary school in Cotonou.

+- Main opponents jailed - A wealthy businessman, Talon was elected in 2016 and re-elected in 2021.

-The majority of Talon's main opponents are either in prison or in exile.
+Most of his main opponents are either in prison or in exile.

-Reckya Madougou was sentenced to 20 years in prison for "terrorism", while Joel Aivo -- an academic -- was given 10 years in prison for "conspiracy against the authority of state" in December 2021.
+Reckya Madougou was sentenced to 20 years in prison for "terrorism", while Joel Aivo -- an academic -- was jailed for 10 years for "conspiracy against the authority of state" in December 2021.

 Both were tried by a special court dealing with terrorism and economic crimes, known as the CRIET.
 Critics say the court, created by Talon's government in 2016, has been used to crack down on his opponents.

-Around 6.6 million voters were eligible to elect deputies on Sunday, including at least 24 women -- at least one per constituency -- according to a new electoral code.
+Around 6.6 million voters were eligible to elect lawmakers on Sunday, including at least 24 women -- at least one per constituency -- according to a new electoral code.

+Regional bloc the Economic Community of West African States said it had deployed 40 observers in all regions of Benin to support and monitor the election.

 Beyond the opposition's drive to reclaim seats in parliament, Sunday's election will impact the future of some of the other institutions in the small country, which sits between Nigeria and Togo on the Gulf of Guinea.